jakubriegel/big-store-wti/README.md

 # big-store-wti
 ## Intro
 ### Abstract
-Big Store is a highly efficient system for storing large amounts of data with warranted GET time.
+docsBig Store is meant to be a highly efficient system for storing large amounts of data with warranted GET time.

 ### Table of contents
 - [big-store-wti](#big-store-wti)